SENIOR SOFTWARE ARCHITECT, SOFTWARE DEVELOPER

 Python porting / Qt GUI development at Lexam Research

-- Ported a huge (over 120 widgets, dialogs and windows) user interface application from Python to C++.
-The main challenge with the port was knowledge of Python, which I had to learn.
+- Ported a large UI application with over 120 dialogs from Python to C++.
 The functionality was also extended as requested by the customer.
 The project was written in C++ using Qt 4, uses gcc on Unix, and MinGW and NSIS installer on MS Windows.
 Perl scripts were also created to convert a large number of dialogs into UI files.
 A set of build scripts has been created to build both Windows and Linux version directly from Linux workstation using cross-compiled MinGW compiler and NSIS for Linux.

 Networking / ICAP Linux development at Infowatch